melladoma/odin-calculator/README.md

 - Chained operations enabled with intermediate result displayed
 - Delete key enables user to delete last number entered
 - Clear All key for all data clearance
-- Decimal results up to 6 digits
+- Decimal results up to 9 digits
 - Display up to 10^12, error message is displayed further up
-- Divide by zero is displaying message to user.
+- Divide by zero is displaying message to user
+- Keyboard support : works with either numpad or shifted keys, enter for =, backspace for delete.